 Weighing Your Options

-Once you know your treatment choices, learn the pros and cons of each one.
-Ask your doctor what are the benefits and risks of each treatment option.
-For example, find out what side effects may occur, how long the treatment would take, and how likely it is that the treatment would work for you.
+Discuss risks and benefits.
+Once you know your options, ask about the pros and cons of each one.
+Find out what side effects might occur, how long the treatment would continue, and how likely it is that the treatment will work for you.

 If You Have Surgery

-In some cases, surgery may be the best treatment option for your health problem.
-If so, your doctor will refer you to a surgeon who can talk to you about the operation.
-Understanding what the surgery involves will help you get ready for it and can also help you decide if you want to try a different treatment option.
+In some cases, surgery may be the best treatment for your condition.
+If so, your doctor will refer you to a surgeon.
+Knowing more about the operation will help you make an informed decision about how to proceed.
+It also will help you get ready for the surgery, which makes for a better recovery.